 Best Picture – Grand Hotel –1932 Academy of Motion Pictures Arts and Sciences

 Grand Hotel was a huge success upon its release, but is mostly remembered for being the first ensemble film with major box-office stars.
 Still, it was and remains an influential film in Hollywood history.
 A star-studded ensemble cast has become a staple in Hollywood, with films like Dinner at Eight, The Towering Inferno and Ocean’s Eleven and the sublime art direction created a whole new way of filming.
-‘Grand Hotel theme’ has come to be used for any dramatic movie following the activities of various people in a large busy place, with some characters’ lives overlapping in odd ways and some of them remaining unaware of one another’s existence.
+The term ‘Grand Hotel theme’ has come to be used for any dramatic movie following the activities of various people in a large busy place, with some characters’ lives overlapping in odd ways and some of them remaining unaware of one another’s existence.

 But aside from its influence Grand Hotel is a perfect example of the glamorous and big movies Hollywood produced in the thirties.
 It is also a film of the pre-code days, those illusive years between 1929 and 1934 when sound pictures where introduced but there weren’t any censorship rules yet.
 But what really makes Grand Hotel worth watching, is seeing all of these iconic actors and actresses starring and shining alongside each other, capturing a unique moment in Hollywood history.